You can measure the impact of your campaigns across various channels and optimize your marketing activities with the Revenue attribution service.

 - maximize the efficiency of your marketing budget.

 Please note that when a contact is deleted, all of the data relating to that contact is also deleted.
-This will retrospectively affect any reports which use contact-level data, such as the ones explained on this page.
+This will retrospectively affect any reports which use contact-level data.
+Contact deletion affects all reports that retrieve data from the Revenue Attribution Service.
+For more information, see Checking the results of Revenue Attribution and Trend reporting.

 How does it work?